Managing overlays

 Submit button for form overlay

-If you add a form overlay (see the list above), a submit button will automatically appear in order to submit the data entered on the form.
+If you add a form overlay (see the list above), a submit button will automatically appear to submit the data entered on the form.
 This button will appear in the bottom right corner, as shown below:

 In this example, a dropdown has been dragged onto the screen, and the button called Submit was added automatically, positioned in the lower right of the screen.